 We (Kimberly and Jeff) both sailed when we were younger – Kimberly during summer vacations on a Snark on Mission Bay in San Diego, and Jeff on Lake Ontario in Rochester, NY.

-By then we were really addicted, so we bought a 1975 Bristol Corsair 24 in March, 2013.
+After completing an ASA 101 course (which included sixteen hours of practice time), we were really addicted, so we bought a 1975 Bristol Corsair 24 in March, 2013.
 Dreams of selling everything and going cruising followed, so after hundreds of hours of research we bought a 1977 Bristol 29.9 at the end of July, 2015.

 A Bristol 29.9 is considered small by modern standards for full-time cruising, but she’s big enough for us.
 By choosing her we embraced the philosophy of “get the smallest boat you can happily live on” instead of “get the biggest boat you can afford.”
 We like to maximize our fun-to-boat work ratio whenever possible, and the way we have set up Pegu Club helps us to do that.
 The electrical system is exclusively 12 volts, we have foot pumps for water (no hot water), an Origo stove, an Engel refrigerator, and a composting head.
 It may not work for everyone, but it definitely works for us!

 After a lot of thought and conversations, we were sure that we wanted to go cruising full-time so we sold our house in February, 2017 and moved into an apartment.
 Crunching the numbers, it was clear at the time that doing this would allow us to to save up extra money a lot faster.

 Fast-forward to Christmas Eve of 2017 when we took Jeff to the emergency room.
 After a two week stay he was released with a diagnosis of congestive heart failure.
 To say we were shocked is an understatement.
 He had been diagnosed with atrial fibrillation about seven years previously, but it hadn’t bothered him.